 According to Sander, the character of Snow White was based on the life of Margarete von Waldeck, a German countess born to Philip IV in 1533.
 At the age of 16, Margarete was forced by her stepmother, Katharina of Hatzfeld to move away to Wildungen in Brussels.
 There, Margarete fell in love with a prince who would later become Phillip II of Spain.

 Margarete’s father and stepmother disapproved of the relationship as it was ‘politically inconvenient’.
 Margarete mysteriously died at the age of 21, apparently having been poisoned.
-Historical accounts point to the King of Spain, who opposing the romance, may have dispatched Spanish agents to murder Margarete.
+Historical accounts point to the King of Spain, who opposed the romance and may have dispatched Spanish agents to murder Margarete.

 As for the poison apple, Sanders believes this stems from an historical event in German history in which an old man was arrested for giving poison apples to children who he believed were stealing his fruit.

-Historian Eckhard Sander’s maintains that the seven dwarfs represent the impoverished child labourers employed by Margarete von Waldeck’s father ( Wikipedia)
+Historian Eckhard Sander’s maintains that the seven dwarfs represent the impoverished child laborers employed by Margarete von Waldeck’s father. ( Public Domain )

 An alternative account - Maria Sophia von Erthal

 Not everyone is convinced by Sander’s claim that Snow White’s character stems from the life of Margarete von Waldeck.
-According to a study group in Lohr, Bavaria, Snow White is based on Maria Sophia von Erthal, born on 15 June, 1729 in Lohr am Main, Bavaria.
-She was the daughter of 18 th century landowner, Prince Philipp Christoph von Erthal and his wife, Baroness von Bettendorff.
+According to a study group in Lohr, Bavaria, Snow White is based on Maria Sophia von Erthal, born on June 15, 1729 in Lohr am Main, Bavaria.
+She was the daughter of 18th century landowner, Prince Philipp Christoph von Erthal and his wife, Baroness von Bettendorff.